You just booked your first wedding.

 Respond Quickly

-When you’re just starting, it can feel scary to reply to messages.
+When you’re just starting out, it can feel scary replying to messages.
 There are cases when the client won’t respond right away, which might make you nervous that you said something wrong.

 Send a Questionnaire